annuums/solanum/README.md

 - This project provides Modulability to Gin Project.
 - You can implement `Module`, `Controller`, `service` to routes, handles, and intercept requests.

-## Annuum, Potato Also Can Change The World!
+## Annuum, Potato Can Change The World!

 - dev.whoan(싹난 감자) in Annuums
   - [Github](https://github.com/dev-whoan)